KonradLegec/taskList/README.md

 # Task list v1.1

 The following project is browser based web application used to prepare list of tasks to do.
 Each task can be easily marked as done or deleted using simple design buttons.
-Main idea of this project was to keep solutions as easy and understandable as possible.
+Main idea of this project was to keep solutions as easy and understandable as possible. <br>
 There are several improvements released with revision 1.1:

 1. Implemented 2 management buttons(mark all as done and hide done tasks).